gardener/landscaper/docs/tutorials/05-external-jsonschema.md

 kubectl apply -f ./docs/tutorials/resources/external-jsonschema/configmap.yaml
 ```

-The imports are now available in the system, so the installation can be applied and will be installed.
+The imports are now available in the system, so the installation can be applied and will be processed by Landscaper.

 ```
 # ./docs/tutorials/resources/external-jsonschema/installation.yaml